Conceptual structure and the growth of scientific knowledge: Results

 \subsection{Conceptual Structure Over Time}

 As noted previously, while philosophers of science suggest that the organization of scientific concepts is integral to the growth of scientific knowledge, they differ sharply on the details.
 In this section, we consider the possibility that the organization of scientific concepts may change over time, as scientific theories evolve, and or across disciplines, in which case, disagreements from prior work may be reconcilable.
-To simplify our presentation, we examined how the three parameters outlined above---(1) the churn of core nodes, (2) the relative size of the cores, and (3) the number of core nodes---changed by averaging measures for subfields to a higher level of aggregation, what we call ``meso'' fields.
+To simplify our presentation, we examined how the three parameters outlined above---(1) the churn of core nodes, (2) the relative size of the cores, and (3) the number of core nodes---changed by averaging measures across subfields.
 We excluded subfields that had fewer than 100 concepts over the entire time period of analyses.

-First, we found a decline in churn (i.e., change in core concepts), \(C_{mt}\), for each meso field \(m\) by averaging the results for each subfield \(i\) at time \(t\) (Fig.~\ref{fig:OverTime}).
+First, we found a decline in churn (i.e., change in core concepts), \(C_{t}\) (Fig.~\ref{fig:OverTime}).
 We verify the decline in churn over time through regression models, which show that year has a statistically significant and negative relationship with churn of core concepts for the social and physical sciences (\(p < 0.001\); Table 1 Appendix).
-To quantify the decline, we calculated the percent change in churn for the social sciences (i.e., \([(C_{m,1993} - C_{m,2016})/C_{m,1993}]\times100\)) and for the physical sciences (i.e., \([(C_{m,1966} - C_{m,2016})/C_{m,1966}]\times100\)).
-We found that the degree of churn of core concepts decreased between \(18.02\%\) and \(33.06\%\) for the social sciences and between \(15.81\%\) and \(31.68\%\) for the physical sciences.
+To quantify the decline, we calculated the percent change in churn for the social sciences (i.e., \([(C_{1993} - C_{2016})/C_{1993}]\times100\)) and for the physical sciences (i.e., \([(C_{1966} - C_{2016})/C_{1966}]\times100\)).
+We found that the degree of churn of core concepts decreased on average by \(15.96\%\) for the social sciences and by \(20.03\%\) for the physical sciences.
 These findings support the claim that core concepts change over time (\citealp{laudan1978}; illustrated in Fig. \ref{fig:schematic_social}).
 However, the amount of change decreases as scientific fields develop, suggesting that the core composition becomes increasingly rigid.